 Have you ever visited the 4 Corners Monument?
 Here are my thoughts on the experience.
-Way in if you had a different first impression…
+Weigh in if you had a different first impression…

 For as long as I can remember, I’ve been obsessed with taking pictures.
 I’m under the impression that a moment hasn’t actually happened unless it’s documented in a picture!